virtual-machinist/isolation-transformer/README.md

 2. When `SW1` is turned in **II** position direct mode is engaged and mains power is routed directly to `TR1`. `PS1` remains unpowered, relays `K1`..`K4` output power to `J12` (230V outlet) through their normally closed contacts.
 Depending on the input voltage `NE1` may or may not light up.

 3. When `SW1` is turned in **I** position soft-start mode is engaged and power is routed through the soft-start circuit to `TR1`.
-Both relays `K5` and `K6` remain off, effectively leaving `TR1` disconnected from mains.At the same time `PS1` starts powering both soft-start and 115V/230V mode selection circuit.
+Both relays `K5` and `K6` remain off, effectively leaving `TR1` disconnected from mains.
+At the same time `PS1` starts powering both soft-start and 115V/230V mode selection circuit.

 4. `K2` in mode selection circuit is immediately activated, disconnecting `TR1` from any set of outputs (`J12`..`J14`).
 Mode selection logic is disabled.